 - Generate a project using PIO Core Project Generator (

-platformio init --ide clion --board <ID> # For example, generate project for Arduino UNO platformio init --ide clion --board uno
+platformio project init --ide clion --board <ID> # For example, generate project for Arduino UNO platformio project init --ide clion --board uno

 - Place source files (